-7.1 Opportunities
+- 7.1 Opportunities

-7.1.1 Nature and Heritage Conservation
+- 7.1.1 Nature and Heritage Conservation

-(a) Located at northshore Lantau and bounded by Lantau North (Extension) Country Park, the Area is one of the country park "enclaves" identified to be protected against incompatible uses.
-It is also an integral part of the natural landscape comprising a diversity of woodland, shrubland, grassland and streams with high - 4 - S/I-TH/B ecological and conservation value as mentioned in paragraph 5 above.
+- (a) Located at northshore Lantau and bounded by Lantau North (Extension) Country Park, the Area is one of the country park "enclaves" identified to be protected against incompatible uses.
+It is also an integral part of the natural landscape comprising a diversity of woodland, shrubland, grassland and streams with high

+ecological and conservation value as mentioned in paragraph 5 above.
 The natural landscape in the Area are worthy of protection as they provide habitats which support the fauna and flora species of conservation importance.

-(b) The Watchtower at Pak Mong Tsuen (Grade 2), Watchtower at Tai Ho (Grade 3) and the Entrance Gate at Pak Mong (Grade 3) are graded historic buildings, which are worthy of preservation.
+(b) The Watchtower (Grade 2) at Pak Mong Tsuen, the Watchtower (Grade 3) at Tai Ho and the Entrance Gate (Grade 3) at Pak Mong are graded historic buildings, which are worthy of preservation.